-numbers efficiently.2 Under this policy, carriers seeking additional numbering resources must apply to the North American Numbering Plan Administration ("NANPA") "or another entity or entities, as designated by the Commission" for a decision as to whether to allocate the numbers.3
+the North American Numbering Plan Administration ("NANPA") "or another entity or entities, as designated by the Commission" for a decision as to whether to allocate the numbers.3

 On June 18, 2001, the FCC designated NeuStar, Inc. ("NeuStar") as the national thousands-block number Pooling Administrator.4 NeuStar, which is also serving as the NANPA, currently administers thousands-block number pooling by assigning, managing, forecasting, reporting, and processing data that will allow service providers in areas designated for thousands-block number pooling to receive telephone numbers in blocks of 1,000.
-On August 21, 2002, thousands-block number pooling was implemented in the Knoxville Metropolitan Statistical Area, which is in the 865 NPA.
+On August 21, 2002, thousands-block number pooling was implemented in the Knoxville Metropolitan Statistical Area, which includes the Lenoir City Rate Center and is in the 865 NPA.
 Since then, telecommunications service providers participating in number pooling in that area are required to submit their requests for additional numbering resources to the Pooling Administrator.
-The projected exhaust date for the 865 NPA is the Third Quarter of 2024.
+The projected exhaust date for the 865 NPA is the Fourth Quarter of 2024.